harring/pod-trading/README.md

     git clone https://github.com/harring/pod-trading.git
     cd pod-trading

-Edit the example .env file in server to set the password
+Edit the example .env file in server to set the password, if you set no password it will default to "harring".

 To deploy the application using Docker: